 Before recording, inputs must be assigned to tracks.
-Each 702T input (1 and 2) can be assigned to the two recorded tracks (A and B).
-These 16 possible routing combinations are shown on the front panel with 4 blue LEDs.
+Each of the 722's two inputs can be assigned to the two tracks (A, B).
+Sixteen possible routing combinations are shown on the front panel with four blue LEDs.
 Illuminated LEDs indicate input-to-track assignment.

-- 1. Press and hold the STOP button then press the INPUT button to cycle through factory routing presets.
-The 702T has several often-used presets for quick setup of input-to-track routing combinations.
-Note the routing combinations on the blue LEDs with each successive press. - 2.
-If none of the preset routing combinations are suitable, assign a custom routing.
-Sequential presses of the input button will eventually cycle to the custom routing option (see Input to Track Routing, pg.
+- 1. Press and hold the STOP key then press the INPUT key to cycle through factory routing presets.
+The 722 has four often-used presets for quick setup of input-to-track routing combinations.
+Note the routing combinations on the blue LEDs with each successive press. - If none of the preset routing combinations are suitable, assign a custom routing.
+Sequential presses of the input key will eventually cycle to the custom routing option (see Input to Track Routing, pg.
 18).
 From the custom input routing menu any input can be assigned to any track, including multiple inputs assigned to a single track. - 3.
-Press EXIT to leave input routing mode.
+Press Exit to leave input routing mode.

-If no input is assigned to a track the 702T will not record.
+If no input is assigned to a track the 722 will not record.